brigadecore/brigade/docs/guide/2_install.md

 Acid is deployed via Helm.
 Here are the steps:

 1. Make sure `helm` is installed, and `helm version` returns the correct server.
-2. Add the Acid repo: `helm repo add https://deis.github.io/acid`
+2. Add the Acid repo: `helm repo add acid https://deis.github.io/acid`
 3. Install Acid: `helm install acid/acid --name acid-server`

 At this point, you have a running Acid service.
 You can use `helm get acid-server` and other